TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Index.rst

-    Extension authors who need or want to override default TCA schema details for whatever reason, can of course do so by defining something specific in ext_tables.sql.
+    Extension authors who need or want to override default TCA schema details for whatever reason, can of course do so by defining something specific in :file:`ext_tables.sql`.

 ..  _columns-input-examples: